znx3p0/canary-book/src/concepts.md

 # Concepts

-Sia has few core concepts that need to be fully understood before anything.
+Canary has few core concepts that need to be fully understood before anything.

 The concepts are the following:
 - Channels